- 23 rooms in Hadspen House + 17 at the Farmyard

 Families have a choice of rooms more in the outside buildings but all with a special touch.
 The stables ones look quite fun for kids in particular.

-Hot off the press!
-The Newt is planning another hotel really geared towards families.
+The Newt also has another hotel really geared towards families.
 Make sure to read my full post on it.

 The spa is housed in its own building and has a beautiful wooden architecture.
 I really liked the barn style and it created an immediate atmosphere of intimacy.